 - Develop the knowledge, confidence, and judgment to anticipate needed changes in a dynamic industry.

-Students enrolled in the online MSHCM program will be required to take one course with residency, which includes a two day onsite component, to complete their degree.
-The onsite residency is held at the Carey Business School’s Harbor East campus in Baltimore, MD.
+Students enrolled in the online MSHCM program are required to take the Business Communication course.
+Asynchronous online sections of this course have a mandatory two-day residency component, requiring real-time, synchronous participation.
+Onsite residencies are held at the Carey Business School’s Harbor East campus in Baltimore, MD.

 The curriculum for the MSHCM program includes the following courses.
-Course sequence and availability of specific electives may vary and not all electives are available online.
-Students must consult with an academic advisor to ensure that they take courses in the approved sequence.
+Course sequence and availability of specific electives may vary and not all electives are available every term nor in every format.
 All courses are 2 credits.